Allow trusted services to securely access a network-restricted container registry

 - Use the identity's credentials to authenticate with the network-restricted registry.

 - Pull images from the registry, or perform other operations allowed by the role.

 The following example demonstrates using ACR Tasks as a trusted service.
 See Cross-registry authentication in an ACR task using an Azure-managed identity for task details.

-- In a second Azure container registry, define and create an ACR task to pull an image from the base registry.
-Enable a system-assigned managed identity when creating the task.
+- Enable a system-assigned managed identity when creating the task.

-- Assign the task identity an Azure role to access the base registry.
-For example, assign the AcrPull role, which has permissions to pull images.
+- Assign the task identity an Azure role to access the registry.
+For example, assign the AcrPush role, which has permissions to pull and push images.

-- Add managed identity credentials to the task.
+- Add managed identity credentials for the registry to the task.

-- To confirm that the task bypasses network restrictions, disable public access in the base registry.
+- To confirm that the task bypasses network restrictions, disable public access in the registry.

 - Run the task.
-If the base registry and task are configured properly, the task runs successfully, because the base registry allows access.
+If the registry and task are configured properly, the task runs successfully, because the registry allows access.

 To test disabling access by trusted services:

-- In the base registry, disable the setting to allow access by trusted services.
+- Disable the setting to allow access by trusted services.

 - To restrict access to a registry using a private endpoint in a virtual network, see Configure Azure Private Link for an Azure container registry.

 - To set up registry firewall rules, see Configure public IP network rules.

 Pošalјite i prikažite povratne informacije za